Nathan Healy

 Key Takeaways

-• St. Petersburg gets 5.8 peak sun hours per day, making it one of Florida’s best cities for solar — and Florida ranks 2nd in the nation for residential solar installations.
+• St. Petersburg gets 5.8 peak sun hours per day, making it one of Florida’s best cities for solar — and a smart way to offset rising electricity costs.

-• A typical St. Petersburg home can save ~$84,000 over 25 years with solar — and leasing options are available starting as low as $100/month with no upfront cost.
+• A typical St. Petersburg home could save ~$84,000 over 25 years — and leasing options are available starting around $130/month with no upfront cost.

 05